CSS Inline Layout Module Level 3

 To ensure consistent spacing in the basic case of running text, CSS line layout introduces leading both above and below the text content of each line as needed to ensure its line-height.
 In addition, the ascent and descent font metrics themselves often include extra space above and below the most typical glyph shapes in order to accommodate occasional characters and diacritics that ascend or descend beyond the typical bounds.
 This prevents adjacent lines of text from overlapping each other.
 However, all this extra spacing interferes with visual alignment and with control over effective (visually-apparent) spacing.

-The text-box-trim property allows trimming this additional space above and below the first and last lines of a block, allowing more precise control over spacing around the glyphs.
-Moreover, by relying on font metrics rather than hard-coded lengths, it allows content to be resized, rewrapped, and rendered in a variety of fonts while maintaining that spacing.
+The text-box property allows trimming this additional space above and below the first and last lines of a block, allowing more precise control over spacing around the glyphs.
+By relying on font metrics rather than hard-coded lengths, this feature allows content to be resized, rewrapped, and rendered in a variety of fonts while maintaining that precise spacing.

 A common problem is vertical centering.
 It’s easy to vertically center the text container to an icon, but because the visual boundaries of Latin text are the cap height and the alphabetic baseline, rather than the ascent and descent, this often doesn’t yield the intended visual effect.